 - The asynchronous analytics endpoint returns the processing state of the analytics query.
 After a query has completed and is successful, a URL will be returned where the results can be fetched.

 - Asynchronous result files are compressed (gzip) to optimize transfers, and must be uncompressed before access.
-Because of this, the Accept-encoding: gzip header is required for requests to the asynchronous analytics endpoint.

 Additionally, asynchronous analytics queries are subject to the following limits: